-Operating Activities.
 Net cash provided by operating activities decreased \$4.4 million to \$43.4 million for the year ended December 29, 2019, from \$47.9 million during the same period in 2018.
-Our business is almost exclusively a cash business.
-Almost all of our receipts come in the form of cash and cash equivalents and a large majority of our expenditures are paid within a 30 day period.
-The decrease in net cash provided by operating activities during the year endedDecember 29, 2019 compared to the same period in 2018 was primarily due to a \$6.8 million decrease in lease incentive receivables and deferred lease incentives mainly driven by our development schedule as well as a planned reduction in contracted tenant allowances on new leases and a \$1.8 million decrease in prepaid expenses driven by timing of payments.
+The decrease in net cash provided by operating activities during the year ended December 29, 2019 compared to the same period in 2018 was primarily due to a \$6.8 million decrease in lease incentive receivables and deferred lease incentives mainly driven by our development schedule as well as a planned reduction in contracted tenant allowances on new leases and a \$1.8 million decrease in prepaid expenses driven by timing of payments.
 This total decrease of \$8.6 million was partially offset by a \$3.5 million increase in accrued liabilities mainly driven by higher bonus and property tax accruals, a \$0.5 million increase in tax payable as a result of higher income taxes driven by higher taxable income and timing of other payments.